Disclaimers & Privacy Notice

 The categories of personal data we collect

-• Your name and contact information such as your home or business address, email address, telephone number and/or IP address;
+- Your name and contact details, including your home or business address, email address, telephone number and/or IP address;

-• Biographical information which may confirm your identity including your date of birth, tax identification number and your passport number or national identity card details, country of domicile and/or your nationality;
+- Biographical information to verify your identity, such as your date of birth, tax identification number and your passport number or national identity card details, country of domicile and/or your nationality;

-• We may collect your IP (Internet Protocol) address to help diagnose problems with our server, and to administer our Site.
-An IP address is a number that is assigned to your computer when you use the Internet.
-This information does not contain any personally identifiable information about you.
-Your IP address is also used to help identify you during a particular session and to gather broad demographic data (e.g. what part of the country you are connecting from);
+- We may collect your IP (Internet Protocol) address to help diagnose technical issues and administer our Site.
+Your IP address may also be used to identify you during a session and to gather general demographic data;

-• Information relating to your financial situation such as income, expenditure, assets and liabilities, sources of wealth, as well as your bank account details;
+- Information relating to your financial circumstances, including income, assets, liabilities, sources of wealth and bank account details;

-• Information about your knowledge and experience in the investment field;
+- Information about your knowledge and experience in investment matters;

-• An understanding of your goals and objectives in procuring our services;
+- Information about your goals and objectives in relation to our services;

-• Information about your employment, education, family or personal circumstances, and interests, where relevant; and
+- Basic information about your employment, education or personal circumstances, where relevant; and

 We may hold personal data about you in one, several or all of the above categories.